 In severe cases, you might need to change to a liquid diet, or have food and drink through a feeding tube that goes directly into your stomach.

-You could see a range of health professionals for your dysphagia, including doctors, speech pathologists, occupational therapists, physiotherapists, dietitians and lactation consultants.
+A range of health professionals can help with dysphagia, including doctors, speech pathologists, occupational therapists, physiotherapists, dietitians and lactation consultants.